 "I'm not a crusader," said Mal, shaking his head.
 "I have no interest in charging in with my white hat.
 I'm a businessman—"

 "How can you say that, Cap'n?" exclaimed Kaylee.
 "Miranda?
-Does that ring a bell?"
+Does that ring a bell?
+That speech you gave!"

 "And how about those medical supplies that we were paid good money to lift from that train for Niska but returned to the sick villagers who needed them once we learned what they were?" added Zoe.

-"Or how about all those medical supplies we stole from that hospital?" said Kaylee.
+"Or how about all those medical supplies we stole from that hospital?" returned Kaylee.
 "We coulda sold them for ten times what we asked for ‘em half the time ..."

 "Fine!
 Fine!" yelled Mal.
 "Enough with my virtuous acts!
 I've got a reputation to uphold!"